 Laptop screens for photo editing

-The OLED displays we're more frequently seeing as an option for a 15-inch laptops are as color-accurate as they're reputed to be -- as long as you calibrate them yourself.
+The OLED displays we frequently see as an option are as color-accurate as they're reputed to be -- as long as you calibrate them yourself.
 For instance, even the most broadly calibrated model -- the-- which came with profiles for several white points, still may still require some tweaking.
 And they still have weak areas: They're not as accurate at the supersaturated areas of the gamut, which may affect you if you do game design or CGI work, for example, but they're still quite something to look at.

 On the other hand, calibrated IPS displays are becoming commonplace now, and can be extremely good, as long as they also have Windows profiles for the color spaces you need.
-For instance, I recently tested an Acer ConceptD 5's , 400-nit 100% Adobe RGB display, which was great -- excellent contrast, brightness, gamut, grayscale tracking and accuracy for photography -- but it only had a native Adobe RGB ICC profile, so the sRGB accuracy was far less impressive.
-(We test screens using using Portrait Displays' Calman 5 Ultimate and an X-Rite i1Display Pro Plus.)
+For instance, I tested an Acer ConceptD 5's , 400-nit 100% Adobe RGB display, which was great -- excellent contrast, brightness, gamut, grayscale tracking and accuracy for photography -- but it only had a native Adobe RGB ICC profile, so the sRGB accuracy was far less impressive.
+(We test most screens using using Portrait Displays' Calman Ultimate and an , but for higher-end models use the .)

 That might not matter to some people, but when you need to verify they'll look the way you want on most people's screens as well, sRGB is really important.
-(The Nvidia-equipped configuration of the ConceptD 5 I tested isn't shipping in the US, so I didn't review it.
-However, great screen aside, the laptop still feels like it hasn't shaken off its gaming roots.
-The models announced at CES 2020 are far more appealing.)
+(The Nvidia-equipped configuration of the ConceptD 5 I tested didn't ship in the US, so I didn't review it.
+However, great screen aside, the laptop still feels like it hasn't shaken off its gaming roots.)

 There are so many variations of the performance mix individuals need for power-hungry applications, so it's not only hard to limit suggestions to a handful of certain specs, like resolution, storage and performance, it's even harder to recommend specific configurations for each.
 (And note that I've got no budget picks here, but will probably add them in a future update.)